egehanyorulmaz/OAS_solver_with_heuristics/README.md

-# bookish-engine
-Heuristics for order acceptance and scheduling problem
+# Heuristics for order acceptance and scheduling problem